Our lawyers are handling Paraquat lawsuits in all 50 states. This page is about projected Paraquat settlement payouts for a viable Paraquat lawsuit.

 About the Paraquat Lawsuits

-Paraquat is an industrial-strength herbicide that has been around since the 1960s.
-Paraquat is a highly toxic chemical that can be fatal if ingested and this has led most European countries to ban it outright.
-In the United States, however, paraquat is not banned and is widely utilized by large commercial farmers.
+This chemical is highly toxic.
+A teaspoon will kill you.
+This has led most European countries to ban it outright.
+In the United States, however, Paraquat is not banned and is widely utilized by large commercial farmers.

 Paraquat is manufactured by Syngenta, a Swiss agrochemical company.
 There is evidence indicating that Syngenta was aware of the causal link between paraquat and Parkinson’s for years but deliberately concealed it.
-Now farm workers exposed to paraquat and subsequently diagnosed with Parkinson’s are filing product liability lawsuits against Syngenta and its U.S. distributors.
+Now farm workers exposed to Paraquat and subsequently diagnosed with Parkinson’s are filing product liability lawsuits against Syngenta and its U.S. distributors.

 Paraquat Litigation Should Result in a “Global Settlement”

-At this early phase of the paraquat litigation, it is impossible to know how much paraquat lawsuit settlements might be worth.
-Since an MDL has already been created for the paraquat cases, we can expect this litigation to follow a familiar course in other class action lawsuits we have seen.
+At this early phase of the Paraquat Parkinson’s disease litigation, it is impossible to know how much Paraquat lawsuit settlements might be worth.
+Because an MDL has already been created for the Paraquat claims, our Paraquat lawyers expect this litigation to follow a familiar course in other class action lawsuits we have seen.

 At the end of the consolidated civil discovery phase, the MDL judge will work with lawyers for both sides to select a handful of representative cases for jury trials.